 Under traditional procurement, private contractors construct projects based on a public design with public financing and turn them over to the public sector upon completion for operations and maintenance.
 Under P3 models, the private sector may also participate in design, finance, operations, maintenance and toll revenue collection.
 "Availability payments" are a type of long-term lease in which the private sector designs, builds, finances and operates a facility over a specified term, in exchange for an annual payment.
 Under a toll concession, the private concessionaire receives the right to collect toll revenues from the facility instead of collecting a specified payment.

-FHWA, through its Office of Innovative Program Delivery (OIPD), seeks to provide technical support for the consideration and use of public-private partnerships (P3s) as a mechanism for procurement and financing of highway projects.
-OIPD seeks to develop an understanding of P3s by key stakeholder groups, transportation leaders and elected officials and encourage consideration of P3s (where appropriate).
-OIPD also seeks to improve the capacity of P3 units (or other teams) within State governments to support the consideration and use of P3 procurement.
+FHWA, through its Center for Innovative Finance Support (formerly Innovative Program Delivery), seeks to provide technical support for the consideration and use of public-private partnerships (P3s) as a mechanism for procurement and financing of highway projects.
+The Center for Innovative Finance Support seeks to develop an understanding of P3s by key stakeholder groups, transportation leaders and elected officials and encourage consideration of P3s (where appropriate).
+The Center for Innovative Finance Support also seeks to improve the capacity of P3 units (or other teams) within State governments to support the consideration and use of P3 procurement.

 Building the organizational capacity needed to develop P3s while protecting the public interest presents a major challenge to transportation agencies.
 Agencies will need to acquire or develop new policy, legal, technical, financial and managerial skills and establish processes and structures, such as specialized P3 units, that allow them to apply those skills in a multidisciplinary way.